 I’ve jotted it around this post like breadcrumbs to lead you here to this final paragraph on the matter, so it should come as no surprise that I don’t want people to actively promote the game by writing about it or streaming it.
 I’m not a fan of it.

-Obviously, though, there are people that do that for a living and if their boss tells them to, they can’t just refuse, necessarily.
+Obviously, though, there are people who do that for a living and if their boss tells them to, they can’t just refuse, necessarily.
 So, I’m not super quick to judge.

 In the first place, I think it’s a moral standard that is hard to uphold.

 Using Twitter arguably supports a transphobe known as Musk… at the same time, for many people, it’s where their job is or how they get commissions or where their biggest platform is.
 Imagine working for someone transphobic offline.
-I doubt many people can afford to just quit right away without finding a different platform.
+I doubt many people can afford to just quit right away without finding a different platform or, in this example, job.

 But if we look past Twitter, there are bound to be transphobes out there and other bigots that we will support in one way or another… but if I don’t know about it, I can’t avoid it.
 Some of them aren’t avoidable.
-Your necessities (food, water, clothes, housing, etc.) are tied to some other people – who themselves could very much be transphobes.
+Your necessities (food, water, clothes, housing, etc.) are tied to some other people – who themselves could very much be transphobes or nazis, for all I know.

 Screenshot: Cozy Grove